Toby-Sharman/Physics-Simulation-Program/README.md

 Simulate particle movement, objects, and some simple physical interactions.

 All particle and object attributes are stored as a Quantity struct data type to combine a value and a unit.
+For operations involving quantities the unit of the left hand operand is conserved

 Natural unit usage:
 - Speed of light